tremor-rs/tremor-www-docs/docs/workshop/examples/01_filter/README.md

 having event.selected
 ```

-### Attention
+!!! tip
     The `where` clause has to be located after the `from` section in a trickle select expression!
 The `where` clause is evaluated on the incoming event.

     The `having` clause can be used to filter events, but it has to appear after the `into`     expression and will be evaluated on the resulting produced event prior to passing it on.

     The `where` and `having` clauses are optional in trickle select query statements.